Miami Marlins: Radio and television

 The Marlins' flagship radio station from their inception in 1993 through 2007 was WQAM 560 AM.
 Although the Marlins had plans to leave WQAM after 2006, they remained with WQAM for the 2007 season.
 On October 11, 2007, the Marlins announced an agreement with WAXY 790 AM to broadcast all games for the 2008 season.
-Longtime Montreal Expo and current Marlins play-by-play radio announcer Dave Van Horne won the Hall of Fame's Ford C. Frick Award for excellence in baseball broadcasting in 2010.
-He shares the play-by-play duties with Glenn Geffner.
+Longtime Montreal Expo and Marlins play-by-play radio announcer Dave Van Horne won the Hall of Fame's Ford C. Frick Award for excellence in baseball broadcasting in 2010.
+As of 2026, the Marlins radio broadcasts are called by Jack McMullen on play-by-play, with Rod Allen and A. J. Ramos splitting duties as color analysts.

 Games are also broadcast in Spanish on Radio Mambi 710 AM.
-Felo Ramírez called play-by-play on that station from 1993 to 2017 along with Luis Quintana, won the Ford C. Frick Award from the National Baseball Hall of Fame in 2001.
+Felo Ramírez called play-by-play on that station from 1993 to 2017 along with Luis Quintana.
+Ramirez won the Ford C. Frick Award from the National Baseball Hall of Fame in 2001.

+Until 2025, Marlins games were televised by FanDuel Sports Network Florida.
+On January 8, 2026, the team terminated its contract with the parent company of FanDuel Sports Network, Main Street Sports Group, after a missed partial rights payment was not delivered on January 1, 2026.
+The Miami Marlins are expected to air under a different manner for the 2026 season.
+The options are via local television station Channel 39 WSFL, MLB Network, or the MLB Network with select simulcast transmission to local stations.

-Marlins games are televised by Bally Sports Florida.
-Paul Severino serves as the play-by-play announcer with Tommy Hutton, J.P.
-Arencibia, Gaby Sánchez and Jeff Nelson.
-Jessica Blaylock host's Marlins Live and is the Marlins on site reporter.
+Marlins games on Marlins.TV are called by Kyle Sielaff on play-by-play with Tommy Hutton, Gaby Sánchez and Jeff Nelson on color commentary.